chrisshiplet/html5quickstart/README.md

 - robots.txt placeholder

 ##Documentation
-Here's how to use the various the responsive grid and the utility classes:
+Here's how to use the responsive grid and the various utility classes:

 ###Responsive Grid
 To use the responsive grid, set the wrapper to have classes *.container* and *.row*.
 Each row has class *.row*, and each column inside a row has class *.col*.
 The responsive grid has 12 columns, so specify the width of a column by adding class *.span_n* where n is the number of columns to span.
 Finally, you can use *.offset_n* where n is the number of columns to offset for a left margin.